IDI Launches Mental Health Fundraiser For Aware

 Companies that want to book consultation for Mind over Matter should visit www.idimindovermatter.ie

-Photo (from left: Kim MacKenzie-Doyle, President IDI; comedian Paddy Cullivan; Drew Flood, Aware; and Brid O’Meara, Aware (Pic Orla Murray)
+Photo (l-r): Kim MacKenzie-Doyle, comedian Paddy Cullivan, and Drew Flood and Brid O’Meara of Aware (Pic: Orla Murray)